Lupin3000/Raspberry-PI-Tutorials/Setup/readme.md

 ## Objective

-The aim of this tutorial is to show the initial setup of your Raspberry PI.
+The aim of this tutorial is to show used hardware, and the initial setup of your Raspberry PI.

+## Hardware

+I use [this hardware](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/?variant=raspberry-pi-4-model-b-8gb) for all tutorials.
+For many purposes (_but not all_) you can also use previous versions of the Raspberry PI.

 ## Install Raspberry Pi